Scarabaeus1031/NEXAH/nexah/docs/VISUAL-GALLERY.md

 This gallery collects the most important featured visuals from the `nexah/visuals/` and `nexah/urf_axial_space/visuals/` layers.

-These images are not decoration — they are **visual anchors** for the emerging NEXAH language of:
+These images are visual anchors for the emerging NEXAH language of:
 - field structure
 - transition geometry
 - split logic